AbdEl-Rahman-Fawzy/TrainDataBase/README.md

   - Select data involving more than one table using joins.

 ## GUI Implementation
-- Implement a GUI using JavaFX
+- Implement a GUI using JFRAME
   - Include functionalities such as user registration, train management, trip management, seat availability, booking, and cancellation.